There are currently 158 members of paid staff working for the hospice, including 55 Hospice at Home nurses and health care assistants.

 Staff manage every aspect of the hospice’s work, including all the clinical services, administration, health and safety, finance, fundraising and volunteers.

-The Senior Management Team oversees the day-to-day running of the hospice.
+The Senior Leadership Team oversees the day-to-day running of the hospice.
 The team currently has five members:

 Julie Heath, Chief Executive